-Industry structure, market structure, and major producers
+3.3 Industry structure, market structure, and major producers

 RCL Foods Limited and Astral Foods account for 46% of total broiler meat production (DAFF, 2014).
-The other significant producers are Country Bird Holdings (CBH), Quantum Foods which was formerly part of Pioneer Foods, and Daybreak (formerly Afgri Poultry).
-The operations of each of the main companies are set out below.
+Other significant producers are Country Bird Holdings (CBH), Quantum Foods which was formerly part of Pioneer Foods, Daybreak (formerly Afgri Poultry).
+The operations of each of the larger companies are set out below.

 The largest producers RCL, Astral and CBH are vertically integrated with feed production, broiler production and processing, including abattoirs.
-All three own breeding facilities and hold exclusive breeding rights for great-grandparent stock.
+All three own breeding facilities and own breeding rights for grandparent stock.
 The animal feed companies which are vertically integrated with these poultry companies - Epol with RCL, Meadow Feeds with Astral, and Nutrifeeds with CBH - are the top producers of animal feed in South Africa.
 Similar to their parent companies, the animal feed producers are also major players in the animal feed market.
 Their production represents almost 50% of the animal feed produced in South Africa (Louw et al., 2013).

-The performance of the main integrated poultry and animal feed producers in revenue terms is outlined below (Error!
-Reference source not found.).
-These figures reflect their full perations, including revenues from outside South Africa.
+The performance of the main integrated poultry and animal feed producers in revenue terms is outlined below (Table 2).
+These figures reflect their full operations, including revenues from outside South Africa.
 However, an assessment of their segmented revenues, where possible, indicates that the bulk of their poultry and animal feed revenues come from their South African operations.